 - In the computer based TOEFL, a minimum score of 250 is required.

-- A minimum score of 90 is required in the Internet based based TOEFL (iBT).
+- A minimum score of 90, with a minimum of 20 in each section, is required in the Internet based TOEFL (iBT).

 Some courses require a higher level of English language competency.
 Please check with the relevant UCD School.